Hadamard Langevin dynamics for sampling the l1-prior

 \subsection{Deconvolution with Haar wavelets}

 We consider Gaussian deconvolution of a piecewise-constant signal (length $d=1024$).
 The matrix $A = U W^\top$ where $U$ is a convolution operator and $W$ is an orthogonal Haar transform.
 The regularization parameter is $\lambda =1$.
-We run Proximal-Langevin and Hadamard at stepsize $\tau=0.01$, with $10^2$ burn-in iterations and record $10^5$ samples.
+We run Proximal-Langevin and Hadamard--Langevin samplers at stepsize $\tau=0.01$, with $10^2$ burn-in iterations and record $10^5$ samples.
 The sample means and ESS scores are shown in Figure \ref{fig:haar}.
 The ground truth is displayed as x0.
-In log scale, we also plot the difference between the top 95 quantile and the bottom 5 quantile.
+In log scale, we also plot the difference between the 95th and 5th quantiles.
 Notice that both methods have a higher difference around the jumps, which naturally aligns with the fact that reconstruction of the precise jump locations is more unstable.